ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 1. From your computer, start the SSH client(Putty) and connect via SSH to the pre-provisioned Azure VM via the `SSH VM DNS NAME` you identified in the lab environment details page.
 When prompted to sign in, authenticate by using the **SSH VM Username** and the "**SSH VM Password**" provided in the lab environment details page.

     ![sshvm details.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/ssh1.jpg "Resources tab")

-1. In the SSH session to the Azure VM you provisioned in the previous task, run the following to generate the SSH key pair that will be used to secure access to Linux Azure VMs deployed in this lab (when prompted to specify the location of the file in which to save the key and to specify the passphrase protecting the content of the file, press the **Enter** key three times):

-     Note : You can use the copy button to copy the text from the text box provided below:

-     ```
-     ssh-keygen -t rsa -b 2048
-     ```

 1. In the SSH session to the Azure VM you provisioned in the previous task, run the following to authenticate to the Azure AD tenant associated with your Azure subscription: